 - Electronic health record EHR software

-What education is needed to be a Fraud Examiner, Investigator or Analyst?
+How Long Does it Take to Become a Fraud Examiner, Investigator or Analyst?

 Where Fraud Examiners, Investigators and Analysts Work